 Avoid the drift by learning to be intentional.

 Now it’s up to you.
 We dare you to try to incorporate several (if not all) of these things into your daily marriage routine.
 You will be surprised by how quickly your marriage starts moving towards phenomenal (which is a 10 out of 10!).

 We hired an artist to create the poster pictured below inspired by this popular blog post.
-We would love to send you a free digital version of this poster and will do exactly that if you sign up for our email list by going to this page of our website.
+We would love to send you a free digital version of this poster and will do exactly that if you sign up for our email list by going to this page of our website or simply use the blue button below.
 Also, we will send you a sweet deal on buying a hand-painted version of this poster done exclusively by one of our sign-building partners, One Girl Design Shoppe.
-This hand painted version is quite amazing in person!
+This hand-painted version is quite amazing in person!

-If you have any comments or questions about this post, we would love to hear from you in the comments below.
+If you have any comments or questions about this post, we would love to hear from you by using our contact form here.

 By Brad & Tami Miller.
 Contact us at brad@TandemMarriage.com.
 Copyright © 2017